Exclusive: Dropbox seeks to hire IPO underwriters - sources

 Several big U.S. technology companies such as Uber Technologies Inc and Airbnb Inc have resisted going public in recent months, concerned that stock market investors, who focus more on profitability than do private investors, would assign lower valuations to them.

 Snap, owner of the popular messaging app Snapchat, was forced to lower its IPO valuation expectations earlier this year amid investor concern over its unproven business model.
 Its shares have since lingered just above the IPO price, with investors troubled by widening losses and missed analyst estimates.
+It has a market capitalization of $21 billion.

 Still, for many private companies, there is increasing pressure to go pubic as investors look to cash out.